AmirBuddy/Custom-Protocol/README.md

 # conv-protocol

-for now it's about testing it on file upload. but will get updated to a good thing later on :) btw, i'm trying to implement a reliable protocol based on UDP, which is the challenge :)
+Trying to implement a custom protocol based on UDP.

+I just added simple reliability mechanism to the UDP protocol for file transfer/upload from client to server using conv-protocol.